Call Transcription

 Reviewing transcripts

 Transcripts appear alongside call notes.
-When you open a call from the Calls page or the Notes page, the transcript (if available) is displayed alongside your notes for that call.
+When you open a call from the Calls section, the transcript (if available) is displayed alongside your notes for that call.

 Language support

-The transcription model supports multiple languages.
-It will attempt to detect the language being spoken automatically.
-The quality of transcription varies by language — common languages like English and Spanish tend to produce better results.
+The transcription model supports multiple languages and will attempt to detect the language being spoken automatically.
+Quality varies by language — widely-spoken languages tend to produce better results.

 Privacy note